dinkelburg/diversdesk/diversdesk/src/content/docs/support/diveindia-da47d3f8-f7b3-4eb7-ab01-0893b58517f7.md

 ---
-title: Ocean Tribe _ Support Page
+title: Dive India _ Support Page
 pagefind: false
 robots: noindex, nofollow
 ---

 This support page will contain all the questions, videos, and discussed subjects from the moment you started using our platform.
 Every recording or point of unclarity will be added here, so you can always use this page as your reference. <br>

 On the right, you'll find page navigation, making it easy to jump to any desired section on this page.